-OEIC Regulations means the Open-Ended Investment Companies Regulations 2001.
+OEIC Regulations means the Open-Ended Investment Companies Regulations 2001 as amended from time to time.

 OTC derivative means over-the-counter derivative.

 PRN means the product reference number assigned by the FCA to identify each authorised fund.

 Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations.